microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 > **Task 3**: Here, we were using the final copy of Q-Table, which may not be the best one.
 Remember that we have stored the best-performing Q-Table into `Qbest` variable!
 Try the same example with the best-performing Q-Table by copying `Qbest` over to `Q` and see if you notice the difference.

 > **Task 4**: Here we were not selecting the best action on each step, but rather sampling with corresponding probability distribution.
-Would it make more sense to always select the best action, with highest Q-Table value?
-This can be easily done by using `np.argmax` function to find out the action number corresponding to highers Q-Table value.
+Would it make more sense to always select the best action, with the highest Q-Table value?
+This can be done by using `np.argmax` function to find out the action number corresponding to highers Q-Table value.
 Implement this strategy and see if it improves the balancing.

 ## [Post-lecture quiz](link-to-quiz-app)